AKA-HRS/Virtual-Classroom/README.md

     yarn dev
     ```

-    The application should now be running at `http://localhost:3000`.
+    The backend should now be running at `http://localhost:3000`.
+    The frontend should now be running at `http://localhost:5173`.

 ## Folder Structure